 Selling is the easiest route, but staying can be the sweetest.
 One might make more money by selling, that’s true.
 Renting is also a great choice.
 But for many, the home they inherit is the home they grew up in.
 It hurts to give it up.

 There’s something to be said for waking up each day in the house where you took your first steps.
 Where the bus picked you up for the first day of school.
 Where you spilled grape juice all over the white carpet and made your brother swear not to tell mom.
 Whatever it is, it’s important because it’s important to you.
-And more Americans than ever are deciding that money isn’t everything, and they want to live in a home that tells their story, that they want their children to live in the home of their grandparents.
+And more Americans than ever are deciding that money isn’t everything, and they want to live in a home that tells their story and want their children to live in the home of their grandparents.
 There’s something to be said for that.

 Don’t Go It Alone